Park Home – Your Questions Answered

 Watch our video that highlights some of the things to consider if you are thinking of buying a park home, holiday caravan or lodge.

-Produced by the British Holiday and Home Parks Association (BH&HPA), it takes you through the legal differences between buying a park home or holiday caravan, and which agreement you should have in place in order to protect you.
+Produced by the Holiday and Residential Parks Association (HARPA), it takes you through the legal differences between buying a park home or holiday caravan, and which agreement you should have in place in order to protect you.

 The park home lifestyle

-Many thousands of people across the UK enjoy the many lifestyle benefits of living in a residential caravan, lodge, or park home.
+Many thousands of people across the UK enjoy the many lifestyle benefits of living in a park home on a residential park.

-The information below is designed to help you understand your rights and responsibilities when buying a caravan, lodge or park home you intend to live in.
+The information below is designed to help you understand your rights and responsibilities when buying a park home to live in.

-If you want to buy a caravan, lodge or holiday caravan to use for holidays please click here.
+If you want to buy a holiday caravan or lodge to use for holidays please click here.
 If you are unsure about the difference between the two you can find more information here.

-What legal documents do I need to live in a caravan, lodge or park home as my only or main home?
+What legal documents do I need to live in a park home?

 Holiday parks and residential parks are completely different.